precice/precice.github.io/README.md

 * If you are a poor soul that is stuck developing on Windows, the `-l` flag is known to crash, so best try without.

-* Should you get the error
+* Should you get the warning

     ```bash
-    open-uri.rb:364:in `open_http': 429 Too Many Requests (OpenURI::HTTPError)
+    Fetching citation data failed with OpenURI::HTTPError
     ```

     while building the site locally, then you have been rate limited by Google Scholar.
-Comment out the contents of `_plugins/googlescholar.rb` (or rename said plugin file) to continue developing.
+The citation database won't be up to date.
 Alternatively open [http://scholar.google.com/](http://scholar.google.com/) in a browser and complete the Captcha.

 For further information see the [documentation page on common issues](https://precice.org/docs-meta-common-issues.html).